NHM boss Vohland wants “Botanical House” on the ring

 The Ministry of Culture provides very good financial support, “but I would be happy if we received more support from the Ministry of Science, as we are using the collections as a research infrastructure for the Austrian, European and global research community,” says Vohland, who finds it problematic no longer have a purchasing budget.
 The lack of financial resources is also the topic of the film “Archive of the Future” by Joerg Burger, which will be shown on Thursday (12.30 p.m.) in the city cinema at the museum’s New Year’s reception.
 Above all, however, the film shows the NHM as a scientific institution in which basic research is carried out in a wide variety of disciplines and the biodiversity that is severely threatened in times of species extinction and climate change is archived and documented.
 “I like the film because it shows how much the house lives from the collections and the people, and makes it clear how intensely the colleagues identify with it,” says Katrin Vohland.

 The film also reflects how precarious the situation for non-application-oriented research is perceived by scientists today.
-How is the Director General doing at the beginning of an election year, which could end with a federal government that is at least partly no stranger to scientific skepticism?
+How is the Director General doing at the beginning of an election year, which might end with a federal government that is at least partly no stranger to scientific skepticism?
 “We are a political institution because we deal with social issues, but not party politics.
 Our stance is important to us and we will maintain that.
 I also speak for the workforce.
 This includes our efforts at inclusion as well as our scientific communication.”
 And the topic of soil sealing will certainly not be missing from the exhibition planned for 2024 on the topic of “soils”, which is extremely important in the climate crisis, she promises.

 (The interview was conducted by Wolfgang Huber-Lang/APA)